and Racetracks NASCAR Cars NASCAR

 NASCAR stands for the National Association for Stock Car Auto Racing.
 NASCAR is the largest racing organization in the US.
-NASCAR is most famous for the Sprint cup racing series which was called the Winston Cup and then the Nextel Cup for many years.
-Two other famous NASCAR racing series are the Nationwide Series (sort of a minor league for NASCAR), which was once called the Busch Series and the Camping World Truck Series (previously the Craftsman).
+NASCAR is most famous for the Cup Series.
+Two other famous NASCAR racing series are the Xfinity Series (sort of a minor league for NASCAR) and the Camping World Truck Series.
+The brand names on these series changes over the years.

 History of NASCAR